Kyungseop0206/ev-policy-casual-impact-psm/README.md

 ## Key Insights & Discussion
 ### Insights
-- EV supportive policies had a positive and growing causal impact on EV registratio growth, becoming statistically significant after 2020.
+- EV supportive policies had a positive and growing causal impact on EV registration growth, becoming statistically significant after 2020.
 - The positive ATT results provide causal evidence that EV supportive policies are effective, helping policymakers justify, evaluate, and optimize policy decisions.
 - Early limited effects, likely due to an immature EV market and COVID-19 disruptions, indicate that policy effectiveness depends heavily on market readiness and external conditions, emphasizing the importance of timing policy interventions.